Hassansaqib0/PodPointRestfulBooker/README.md

 as the request body has already been configured once this request is send then in response we get the new booking id with status code 200

-6)	Get booking request – the purpose of this request is to return any booking information so by clicking on the send button we can use the above booking id in the parametere 'id' , which will return  the booking which we have already created with status code 200
+6)	Get booking request – the purpose of this request is to return any booking information so by clicking on the send button we can use the above booking id in the parameter 'id' , which will return  the booking which we have already created with status code 200

 7)	Update booking request – the purpose of this PUT request is to update the existing data or if there is not data then its creates a new one so for this we can again use the same booking id created in the above step with below configurations
-In the 'Id' parametere add the value bookingid
+In the 'Id' parameter add the value bookingid
 Make the changes in the request and click on the send button then it will be updated in the response with status code 200, see the screenshot below

 ![put parametere](https://user-images.githubusercontent.com/111247381/184613082-b67d68df-f605-4550-9f4f-ebcc6f2fa26e.png)